avisek85/AjobTool/README.md

+Automated LinkedIn Job Application Bot

 1. Project Overview

-This project automates the process of searching and applying for jobs on LinkedIn using Puppeteer, a Node.js library for browser automation.
-The script logs into LinkedIn, searches for jobs based on specified criteria (e.g., job title, location), and applies for jobs using the "Easy Apply" feature.
-It also handles dynamic input fields, uploads resumes, and paginates through multiple job listing pages.
+This project automates the job application process on LinkedIn using Puppeteer, a Node.js library for browser automation.
+The bot logs into LinkedIn, searches for jobs based on specified criteria (e.g., job title, location), and applies to jobs using the "Easy Apply" feature.
+It also handles dynamic input fields, uploads resumes, and navigates through multiple job listing pages.

 2. Key Features

 LinkedIn Login:

-Automates the login process using credentials stored in environment variables.
+Automates login using credentials stored in environment variables.

 Handles Two-Factor Authentication (2FA) if enabled.